jimbateson7/jamesbateson.co.uk/src/articles/accessibility-for-content-authors.md

 ## Common issues

+W﻿hen creating and editing content, there are a number of common areas that done incorrectly and gone unchecked, could create barriers for people wanting to consume the content:

-- Alt text
+* Alt text
-- Captions/transcripts
+* Captions/transcripts
-- Colour contrast
+* Colour contrast
-- Link text
+* Link text
-- Headings structure
+* Headings structure
-- Reading level
+* Reading level
-- Text formatting (italics, size etc)
+* Text formatting (italics, size etc)

+W﻿hen content is added on a regular basis, the number of these issues can build and build, and content authors may not be aware, passing them on to other team members, new starters etc. It may only be if somebody raises an issue, or an audit picks them up that they realise.

+F﻿ixing these types of issues, is fairly low-hanging and high impact for people consuming the content.
+But educating and making content authors aware before they arise would cut the risk of them making published content.

 ## Education